Compiled by Kartikey Srivastava & Perzen Patel

 Moving outside of India, a very interesting article in the Guardian was published by Conservative Party MP Chris White.
 White is the social value ambassador for the government and he was replying to an article by his counterpart from the opposition Labour Party, Chi Onwurah who stated that that social enterprise is something that has been close to the Labour Party for decades and it can be the future of public services.

 White replied by saying that social enterprise “is not a political football, no party owns social enterprise.”
 He acknowledges that there are significant barriers to social enterprises in the UK.
 But as he says, efforts have been made in the country to help out.
 These include creating “Big Society Capital”, an independent financial institution in addition to social enterprise spin-outs of the public sector.
 He notes that practical help will be continue to be offered to social enterprises to help them grow.

-Finally, in case you missed it, here’s three things you may like on the Ennovent Blog this week:
+Also, in case you missed it, recently on the Ennovent Blog:

 - We announced The winners of Ennovent’s Chicago Booth Global Launchpad Competition were announced

 - We talked about how Ennovent’s team has doubled in size in less than a year and lastly

 - Shared 6 ways to protect your digital brand